harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

      - with "problem text"  set to `problem.pdf`
      - and `.in `and `.ans` files from the data folder (both `answers/` and `secrets/`)

-  all other data in the zipfile is ignored.
+  all other data in the zipfile is not imported into the DOMjudge problem.
+The submissions/ folder in the zipfile is handled specially.
+It will not be imported into the problem, but instead submitted to the newly created problem to be judged.
+This can be convenient to directly evaluate that everything also works the same on the DOMjudge server as on your local machine. **IMPORTANT:** the judging will only happen if the user account doing the import has **admin role** and **belongs to a team**.

 The problem description in `problem.pdf` contains the submission/deadline date before which a final solution of the problem must be submitted.